Sample Submission

 Based on the research model, analytical framework, or identified research hypotheses, the article specifies the analysis methods, models, experiments, or practical studies suitable to provide scientifically grounded results.

-Methods of data collection and research clearly describe the scope of the research and how data is collected; detail the measurement of variables in the research model.
+Methods of data collection and research clearly describe the scope of the research and how data is collected, and detail the measurement of variables in the research model.

 The research data, its source, or the sampling and data collection methods must be clearly mentioned and reliable.